T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ### Mobile Hacking Lab
 {{< figure src=/images/training-blogpost/mobile-hacking-lab.png align=center width="30%" >}}
 Unlock the world of mobile security with Mobile Hacking Lab' comprehensive mobile hacking courses, available online, including free options for beginners.
 Their curriculum is designed to offer practical, hands-on experience in mobile security, preparing you for real-world challenges.
 Whether you're starting or advancing your skills, our courses provide the tools you need to succeed in the fast-evolving digital landscape.
-They offer exclusively mobile trainings, you can find their full training catalog on their [courses page](https://www.mobilehackinglab.com/link/K8xHa1).
+They offer exclusively mobile trainings, and you can find their full catalog on their [courses page](https://www.mobilehackinglab.com/link/K8xHa1).

 #### [Certified Android Penetration Tester (CAPT)](https://www.mobilehackinglab.com/course/free-android-application-security-course)
-A fully free, self-paced training designed to help you become a Certified Android Penetration Tester (CAPT).
+A completely free, self-paced training designed to help you become a Certified Android Penetration Tester (CAPT).
 The course covers core aspects of Android app security and gives you the option to take the CAPT exam upon completion.
 You can purchase additional labs to enhance and complement the learning environment.
 {{< figure src=/images/training-blogpost/mhl-capt.png align=center width="50%" >}}